 Ty21a is a live, attenuated vaccine given in oral capsule form.
 Within the first two years of vaccination, the vaccine is moderately effective at preventing disease.
 Three years after initial vaccination, the vaccine offers no protection.
 The minimum age for this vaccine is six years.

 Vi capsular polysaccharide (ViCPS) is an injected subunit vaccine.
 In clinical trials, it reduced disease rates by nearly 66%, though effectiveness wanes after several years.
 The minimum age for this vaccine is two years.

 Typhoid fever vaccination is neither required nor recommended for routine use in people who live in the United States.
 Vaccination with Ty21a or ViCPS may be recommended for travel to areas where there is a risk for typhoid infection.
 Travelers are usually advised to take the typhoid vaccine one to two weeks before departure.

 Both Ty21a and ViCPS are approved by the World Health Organization for use to control endemic disease and to control outbreaks.

 Centers for Disease Control and Prevention.
-Vaccine-Preventable Diseases: Typhoid Fever.
-Accessed 3/2/2016.
+Typhoid Fever Vaccination.
+Accessed 04/12/2017.